 The most common types include:

 - Congenital spondylolisthesis.
-Also known as dysplastic spondylolisthesis, this type of spondylolisthesis occurs when a birth defect causes the vertebrae in your lower back to slip out of place.
+Also known as dysplastic spondylolisthesis, this type of spondylolisthesis occurs when a congenital disability causes the vertebrae in your lower back to slip out of place.

 - Degenerative spondylolisthesis.
 Degenerative spondylolisthesis is most common in those over the age of 50.
 As joints in the spine age, they become weaker and allow vertebrae to slip out of alignment.
 This type of spondylolisthesis occurs more often in women than men.

 - Isthmic spondylolisthesis.
-This type of spondylolisthesis is caused by a fracture of the isthmus, a small piece of bone that connects the joints at the back of the spine.
+This type of spondylolisthesis occurs due to isthmus fracture.
+Isthmus is a small bone piece connecting the joints at the back of the spine.
 If a portion of the isthmus is fractured, vertebrae are more likely to slide or slip out of place.

 - Traumatic spondylolisthesis.
-Traumatic spondylolisthesis is caused by an injury.
+An injury causes traumatic spondylolisthesis.
 This condition occurs most often in athletes who play strenuous impact sports, such as football, or other sports like gymnastics that push the vertebrae out of alignment.

 - Pathological spondylolisthesis.
 If disease or infection weakens your spine, allowing vertebrae to slip, that type of spondylolisthesis is known as pathological spondylolisthesis.